-Input on how to inform the public about water conservation was solicited at a recent Steering Committee meeting, and school programs were identified as the favorite public outreach method, with community events, radio stories, and the use of a community educator also receiving broad support.
+Input on how to inform the public about water conservation was solicited at one of the Steering Committee meetings, and school programs were identified as the favorite public outreach method, with community events, radio stories, and the use of a community educator also receiving broad support.
 Other methods recommended by the group included:

-- Tours of completed projects - Newspaper and website articles - Community meetings - Information about conservation sent as water bill inserts - Information from the planning process posted on the Town website and the Grant County website - Information posted on the Gila Community Forum
+- Tours of completed projects - Newspaper and website articles - Community meetings - Water conservation tips provided in the weekly Around Silver City column published by the Town in the Silver City Daily Press. - Very short conservation tips printed on billing postcards - Printed material included in monthly statements from Town businesses such as banks and utilities - Information from the planning process posted on the Town website and the Grant County website

+- Information posted on the Gila Community Forum - Information posted on road signs